Riverside Generating Station: History

 The site of the Riverside Generating Station was originally purchased by the Consolidated Gas and Light Company of Baltimore, a predecessor company to Constellation Energy, in 1922 for the location of a manufactured gas facility that was never built.
 In 1942, the 60 MW steam turbine and boiler Unit 1 was installed at a cost of US$6.5 million.
 Two additional 60 MW steam electric units, Unit 2 and Unit 3, were placed in service in 1944 and 1948, and Units 4 and 5 entering commercial operation in 1951.
 Units 1, 2, 3, and 5 were shut down in 1993.

 In 2008, authorization was granted to modify and reactivate Unit 5 to operate only on natural gas at an estimated cost of US$25 million.
-Constellation Energy merged into Exelon in 2012.
+Constellation Energy merged with Exelon in 2012.
 Exelon announced plans to shut down Unit 4 by mid-2016.

 Operations

 Exelon normally operates the Riverside Generating Station as a peaking power plant.
-As the mid-Maryland region is a summer peaking load, the majority of the plant's operating time will be during hot summer days.
+As the mid-Maryland region is a summer peaking load, most of the plant's operating time will be during hot summer days.
 The Riverside Generating Station is dispatched by the PJM Interconnection regional transmission organization.